tutao/tutanota/doc/BUILDING.md

 1. Build packages: `npm run build-packages`
 2. Run `node desktop --custom-desktop-release`.

-The client for your platform will be in `build/desktop/`.
+The client for your platform will be in `artifacts/desktop/`.
 Note that you can add `--unpacked` to the build command to skip the packaging of the installer.
-This will yield a directory containing the client that can be run without installation.
+This will yield a directory in `build/desktop/` containing the client that can be run without installation.

 ### Extra Notes: